I said I was going to make healthy lemon bars this summer and I finally did it! Vegan and naturally sweet!

 After the agar has mostly dissolved, turn on the heat to high and boil for about 2-3 minutes until the agar is completely dissolved.
 The mixture will boil and bubble up, so just lift the pan up from the heat if it rises too much.
 Mix in dry sweetener and stevia.
 Turn down the heat to medium and add the cornstarch, lemon juice and lemon zest.
 Whisk constantly over a low simmer until the mixture thickens slightly and everything is dissolved, about 3-5 minutes.
 Turn off the heat and add the vanilla extract and the food coloring, if desired.

 When everything has dissolved, pour over the crust.
 Don’t worry that the mixture isn’t very thick at this point, it will stiffen up in the fridge!
 Allow to refrigerate for about an hour, until the filling is slightly wiggly but firm and has set.
-Sprinkle or sift some powdered xylitol, regular xylitol granules or powdered honey over the tops.
+Sprinkle or sift some powdered xylitol over bars.
 Slice into bars and devour!
 Store any leftovers in an airtight container in the fridge.

 Recipe inspired from nomeatathelete.com, who sourced recipe from Veganomicon